samrat4747/Tour_Package_EDA/README.md

 Objective :-

-To predict which customer is more likely to purchase the newly introduced travel package.
-Which variables are most significant.
-Which segment of customers should be targeted more.
+o To predict which customer is more likely to purchase the newly introduced travel package. o Which variables are most significant. o Which segment of customers should be targeted more.